jimmont/hearthealth/README.md

 * Is your current design too strict?
 What is an appropriate degree of flexibility?
-- products should look like they were designed, not a mistake, and address what's in the design brief;
-- flexibility should be relevant to the medium, for example common display-viewport sizes, not be infinite, and are intended to work for the business case and customer
+- It seems to work ok.
+The range of data provided fits overall and allows the user to scan or surface all the details based on the info provided and my assumptions based on working in healthcare.
+- I'm sure it could be improved, there are several details I noticed.

 How would future developers extend your work?
-- extend the component, inheritance, ....TODO
-- version or reference as a starting point
-- read the source, tests and implimentation info, referencing supporting material and using commonly available tools and tech that favors simplicity
+- Some of the features could be generalized, currently it's intended only to solve the given problem.
+- The piece needs some tests.

 * Can you assess the usability of newly added features?
-- TODO UI automation testing in ....TODO
+- I haven't tested this.

 How do you know the end users are satisfied?
+- Ask them what they are able to do with the info, how it helps them and how they use it (after)
+- What do they want to do with the data?
+- What can be done to make that easier?
-- ask them, engage them in dialog where appropriate, provide visibility into what we're doing to engage them
+- Generally ask them, engage them in dialog where appropriate, provide visibility into what we're doing to engage them

-- provide short, simple surveys, optionally contact for more, or allow open ended feedback:
+- On some interval provide short, simple surveys, optionally contact for more, or allow open ended feedback:
 	1a Does this make [X] easier?
 Yes/Unsure/No
 	1b Are the changes [better][unchanged][worse]?
 	1c Any feedback? [textarea]